isotopp/isotopp.github.io/content/posts/2023-02-18-this-is-not-a-drill.md

 And together with the Master of Disaster, their apprentice and a scribe went through them one by one, writing down what happened.
 Afterwards, all sat down, and compared notes with the predictions, and made a set of tasks to update the Alarms, the Opdocs or the Procedures themselves.
 Then they scheduled a followup session.
-In the end they arrived at a rythm of a Drill every two or three sprints, until the team and the MoD were satisfied with the outcome.
+In the end they arrived at a rhythm of a Drill every two or three sprints, until the team and the MoD were satisfied with the outcome.

 # Rinse, Repeat